Beer Stock Exchange

 - Let

-be the sigmoid function. - Let
+S(x)be the sigmoid function. - Let

-be the time period between price changes - Let
+tbe the time period between price changes - Let

-be the starting price for a given beer. - Let
+pbe the starting price for a given beer. - Let

-would let a beer that costs $3 base cost from $2.5 to $3.5 - Let
+sbe the amount of $ you want to let the price “swing”.
+E.G a 0.5swould let a beer that costs $3 base cost from $2.5 to $3.5 - Let

-be the amount you want to allow any given beer’s x to change in a single trading period (I’m going to use .5). - Let
+cbe the amount you want to allow any given beer’s x to change in a single trading period (I’m going to use .5). - Let

-be the largest absolute value of the difference between actual sales of each beer and the average sales per beer. - Let
+lbe the largest absolute value of the difference between actual sales of each beer and the average sales per beer. - Let

-be the normalizing factor wherea = l/c
+abe the normalizing factor wherea = l/c

 Abusing the Sigmoid Function for fun and profit